bruce-hill/bp/bp.1.md

 : Any one of the given escape sequences or ranges *esc1* or *esc2* (e.g. `\r,n,x01-x04`)

 `\N`
-: A special case escape that matches a "nodent": one or more newlines followed by the same indentation that occurs on the current line.
+: A special escape that matches a "nodent": one or more newlines followed by the same indentation that occurs on the current line.

+`\C`
+: A special escape that always matches the empty string and replaces it with the indentation of the line on which it matched.
+For example, this pattern would match Bash-style heredocs that start with "<<-FOO" and end with a line containing only the starting indentation and the string "FOO":
+`"<<-" @end=(\C id) ..%\n (^end$)`

 `\i`
 : An identifier character (e.g. alphanumeric characters or underscores).